-- Introductions: the supervisor introduces him/herself, the project and the implementing organization and also introduce the CBF and the other project staff and talk about how the new project will feed into or contribute to the on-going or previous activities. - Financial intermediation services offered by VSLAs to members. - The YEEP policies on VSLA.
+- Introductions: the supervisor introduces him/herself, the project and the implementing organization and also introduce the FFSF and the other project staff and talk about how the new project will feed into or contribute to the on-going or previous activities. - Financial intermediation services offered by VSLAs to members. - The MIGRATION PROJECT policies on VSLA.

-The target group and why the youth must participate in the VSLA established.
+The target group and why they must participate in the VSLA established.

-- To build unity and cooperation among the youth for combined efforts for their own development. - To develop self help culture among the youth to build their own capital through savings habit and develop repayment culture. - To create awareness among the youth and their families on the importance of family development and various resources available. - To create knowledge on the various livelihood skills and its importance in improving family income. - To develop savings culture and habit among the youth for future needs. - To provide credit facility timely to the youth for investment in productive ventures. - To build the capacity of the youth to manage their lives and association. - To take up common issues such as health, sanitation, hygiene, education and lobby with various agencies for accessing basic needs. - To establish linkages with various development agencies, financial institutions and resource institutions and availing need based services to the members and community. - To establish network with other VSLAs for experience sharing, mutual learning and support. - To save resources for timely procurement of agro-input The objectives of integrating VSLA into the YEEP project
+- To build unity and cooperation among the beneficiaries for combined efforts for their own development. - To develop self help culture among the beneficiaries to build their own capital through savings habit and develop repayment culture. - To create awareness among the beneficiaries and their families on the importance of family development and various resources available. - To create knowledge on the various livelihood skills and its importance in improving family income. - To develop savings culture and habit among the beneficiaries for future needs. - To provide credit facility timely to the beneficiaries for investment in productive ventures. - To build the capacity of the beneficiaries to manage their lives and association. - To take up common issues such as health, sanitation, hygiene, education and lobby with various agencies for accessing basic needs. - To establish linkages with various development agencies, financial institutions and resource institutions and availing need based services to the members and community. - To establish network with other VSLAs for experience sharing, mutual learning and support. - To save resources for timely procurement of agro-input